Previous Page

 • Family Reunification (FRE)

-• A previous intake was investigated within the last 12 months and dispositioned as Unable to Complete (UTC).
+• An intake with a red sunburst was investigated within the last 12 months and dispositioned as Unable to Complete (UTC).

 11330 Times Frames

-If the screener believes an intake needs to be upgraded to a Priority 1, the screener completes all formal screening activities immediately and consults with a screener supervisor.
+When a screener determines an intake needs to be upgraded to a Priority 1, the screener completes all screening activities immediately and consults with a screener supervisor.

 11341 Contacting Reporters